EliAndrewC/l7r/setting/l7r.md

 #### Elements of a Pure Land Garden

-A tea garden with one a gate leading up to the pagoda where tea ceremonies are held.
+A tea garden with a gate leading up to the pagoda where tea ceremonies are held.
 Stepping stones run throughout the garden along its various paths, surrounded by mostly evergreen, non-flowering plants.

 #### Circle of Here Garden